 The jobless rate held at 5.5 percent in March, the same as in February and the lowest in nearly 7 years.
 The number of unemployed persons was little changed at 8.6 million.

-Among the major worker groups, the unemployment rate for adult men rose to 5.4 percent in November.
-The rates for adult women (5.3 percent), teenagers (17.7 percent), whites (4.9 percent), blacks (11.1 percent), and Hispanics (6.6 percent) showed little change over the month.
-The jobless rate for Asians was 4.8 percent (not seasonally adjusted), little changed from a year earlier.
+Among the major worker groups, the unemployment rates for adult men (5.1 percent), adult women (4.9 percent), teenagers (17.5 percent), whites (4.7 percent), blacks (10.1 percent), Asians (3.2 percent), and Hispanics (6.8 percent) showed little or no change in March.

 US Unemployment Rate Down to Nearly 7-Year Low

 The jobless rate decreased to 5.5 percent in February from 5.7 percent in the previous month.
 It is the lowest figure since May of 2008 as the number of unemployed persons went down.

 US Unemployment Rate Edges Up to 5.7%